 TGbe editor: This document keeps the changes consistent with doc 11-21/1085 (Gaurang) which is also replacing this paragraph with a figure.
 The new changes in this doc are the adding of the Length subfield and description of the Length Subfield.

-[5044]The STA Info field consists of zero or more fields whose presence is indicated by the subfields of the STA Control field.
-The subfields in the STA Info field appear in the same order as their corresponding presence subfield in the STA Control field.
+[5044]The format of the STA Info field is defined in Figure 9-xxx (STA Info field format).